tytydraco/yessleep/out/Im_a_cop_and_I_just_arrested_my_best_friend_Part_3.md

 *It happens to everyone, just in different ways.
-Some of us will simply experience deja vu as we eat our morning cereal while others will experience life-changing phenomena, but we all will experience an echo at some ping or another.*
+Some of us will simply experience deja vu as we eat our morning cereal while others will experience life-changing phenomena, but we all will experience an echo at some point or another.*

 *In 1842, Julius Robert Mayer discovered the Law of Preservation of Energy.
 More simply put- energy can neither be created nor destroyed.*